ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   entity name

-* `role` (index 2): A type choice defining the roles that the entity is claiming.
+* `role` (index 2): A type choice defining the roles that the entity is propertying.
 The role is supplied as a parameter at the time the `entity-map` generic is instantiated.

 * `extension-socket`: A CDDL socket used to add new information structures to